Health risks associated with obesity

 - Family history of certain chronic diseases.
 People with close relatives who have had heart disease or diabetes are more likely to develop these problems if they are obese or overweight.

 - Pre-existing medical conditions.
 High blood pressure, high cholesterol levels, and high blood sugar levels are all warning signs of different obesity-associated diseases.

-- "Apple" shape.
-People whose weight is concentrated around their waist may be at greater risk of developing heart disease, diabetes or cancer than people of the same weight who are "pear-shaped" (they carry their weight in their hips and bottoms).
+- 'Apple' shape.
+People whose weight is concentrated around their waist may be at greater risk of developing heart disease, diabetes, and cancer than people of the same weight who are "pear-shaped" who carry their weight in their hips and bottoms.